4

 Meals: B

-Leaving Soto del Barco, you gradually reach the Plaza Marqués de Muros de Nalón.
-The route combines well-trodden dirt paths with paved roads, leading you to Pitu/Pito.
-After a descent to Cudillero, the path ascends along a trail parallel to the highway until reaching Reyano.
+Leaving Soto del Barco, you gradually reach the Plaza Marqués in Muros de Nalón.
+There are well-trodden dirt paths and paved roads, leading to El Pitu and Cudillero, from where the path ascends along a trail parallel to the highway.
 You then continue toward La Magdalena and descend along the road to Concha de Artedo Beach.
-After crossing Mumayor, the route follows a main road to Soto de Luiña.
+Cross through forests on either side of the small town of Mumayor then follow the road to Soto de Luiña.
 This stage has moderate elevation changes.
 Enjoy the scenery and the stops along the way.
-Distance 19km/11.9mi
+This and tomorrow's stages are some of the most beautiful of the Camino Norte, with the coastal route offering impressive views over the cliffs and access to the beaches.
+Distance 20km/12.5mi

 Meals: B